-This resource guide aims to provide a general overview of the Transformative Climate Communities (TCC) Round 5 Implementation Grant and its application process.
+This resource guide aims to provide a general overview of the Transformative Climate Communities (TCC) Round 5 Planning and Implementation Grants and their application process.
 This guide does not replace any official document prepared by the California Strategic Growth Council (SGC).